Dor (film): Locations and casting

-It was in Socha Na Tha (2004) that Kukunoor noticed Ayesha Takia and until then he assumed her to be a glamor doll.
+It was in Socha Na Tha (2004) that Kukunoor noticed Ayesha Takia and until then he assumed her to be a glamour doll.
 After getting convinced about her acting skills, she was roped in for the character of Meera.
 Takia said that though her character emotionally drained her, it was not tough to portray and that she could learn a lot about life.
 She further said that, "Dor was indeed an exciting challenge for the actor in me.
 I am happy that it was also a very exciting role, which not many actors get to portray at such a young age."
-She said that with Dor, she was not only in the film industry for glamor, but also for her acting prowess.
+She said that with Dor, she was not only in the film industry for glamour, but also for her acting prowess.
 While filming, Kukunoor bonded so well with Takia that he requested her to be his sister.
 Since she did not have a brother in real life, she got quite emotional with Kukunoor's brotherly proposal.
 This affection eventually solemnized in the form of a rakhi symbolically.

 When Kukunoor was thinking of a character full of disguises, he first came up with an old man.
 When the thought of a scene with the three major characters dancing in the dunes came up, he realized that an older character could not realistically dance in the desert.
 He immediately felt that Shreyas Talpade, whom he knew of knowing mimicry, could be used for bahuroopiya.
 Kukunoor, who worked previously with Girish Karnad, said that he was the strength for the film and added that he found him a good actor and a good human being.
 Talpade, who previously featured as the title character in Kukunoor's Iqbal (2005), observed the bahuroopiyas in Rajasthan and incorporated their dialect, accent, and their body language for his character.
 About Kukunoor, he said that, "though one tends to go overboard as an actor most of the times, the way he handles the character as a director, Nagesh makes you feel that it is very simple for you to delineate the character."
 Through his character of a bahuroopiya, Talpade was required to perform mimicry.
 While he was good at mimicry in college, it was during the filming of Iqbal, Kukunoor noted this talent of his and thus Dor came into Talpade's hands.
 About his co-actors, he said that it was refreshing to work with Panag and Takia despite the scorching heat of 45 °C. Kukunoor first wrote the screenplay in English, then had it translated to Hindi.